Included, Empowered & Equal!

 Das ECOSOC-Jugendforum ist eine fantastische Gelegenheit für Jugendliche, ihre Visionen mitzuteilen und ihre wesentlichen Beiträge zur Weiterentwicklung der Agenda 2030 für nachhaltige Entwicklung, der Aktionsagenda von Addis Abeba und des Pariser Klimaabkommens voranzutreiben.

-Im Rahmen des Jugendforums, habe ich gemeinsam mit Bundesministerin für Frauen, Familie und Jugend – Juliane Bogner-Strauß ein Statement für Österreich gehalten.
+Im Rahmen des Jugendforums, hat Natalie gemeinsam mit Bundesministerin für Frauen, Familie und Jugend – Juliane Bogner-Strauß ein Statement für Österreich gehalten.
 “Don’t be realistic, don’t ask for patience, be bold, take action, take responsibility and empower us!”

 Ladies and gentlemen,